 With 40% more air velocity, the Bionaire Thin Window Fan is a force to be reckoned with.
 It can be fitted into your window both horizontally and vertically, which greatly increases the window range it can fit into.
 Unfortunately, customer reviews on the noise level are less than stellar.
 Too bad, considering this could have been one of the best fans in the market.

 The Bionaire Thin Window Fan is a three speed fan that will allow you greater control over your airflow while providing you with a cool, constant stream of fresh air.
-The patented firm fit extender screens lock your fan firmly into place, and the manual thermostat keeps your room at a consistent temperature whenever you need it to.
+The patented firm-fit extender screens lock your fan firmly into place, and the manual thermostat keeps your room at a consistent temperature whenever you need it to.
+If you would prefer to exhaust your kitchen from over your stove, however, check out our Cosmo 5MU30 review.

 Related: Our reviewers highly recommend the Bionaire Window Fan review

-The Bionaire Thin Window Fan looks very similar to its cousin, the Bionaire Dual Window Fan.
+The Bionaire Thin Window Fan looks very similar to its cousin, which you can read about in our Bionaire Dual Window Fan review.
 The Bionaire Thin Window fan comes with patented screen extenders, called ‘firm fit,’ for a more secure fit in your window.
-The fan is also designed to be placed vertically or horizontally giving you a greater range of potential window fittings.
+The fan is also designed to be placed vertically or horizontally, giving you a greater range of potential window fittings.
 Finally, the unit weighs only five pounds, so it’s easy to take out of the box and set up or, if need be, move to another room.
+And, when your fan is no longer in the window, then you can get privacy using a window film.

 The Bionaire Thin Window Fan comes with a manual thermostat which is a nice feature to have if you want to keep your room at a specific temperature throughout the day or if you want to have different temperatures set throughout the day.
 You can also check out the Genesis A1 for another example of a window fan with a thermostat.
-But the operative word here is manual, and as such the Bionaire Thin Window Fan won’t be coming with a remote control, which is the same with the Broan 506 exhaust fan, too.
+But the operative word here is manual, and as such, the Bionaire Thin Window Fan won’t be coming with a remote control, which is the same as our Broan 506 review, too.

 The Bionaire Thin Window Fan is a lightweight fan that will fit right into your window without issue and provide you with cool, comforting air.
 There’s no remote control, but a lot of fans don’t necessarily offer remote controls either.
 Some of the more high-tech fans do, and that’s good for them, but there’s still something to be respected about retaining ruggedness.